INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 database.
-These rules allow modification of geomagnetic data (a more recent submission of data at a particular publication level will overwrite previous data values at the same publication level), but prevent overwriting of valid data samples with missing data values (i.e. individual data samples can't be deleted).
+These rules allow modification of geomagnetic data (a more recent submission of data at a particular publication level will overwrite previous data values at the same publication level), but prevent overwriting of valid data samples with missing data values (individual data samples can't be deleted).

 One of the issues affecting the decision on what QoS level to use is whether the underlying application receiving the data from MQTT can tolerate ingestion of duplicate